mapbox/node-cpp-skel/README.md

 - Create a dir in `./src` to hold your custom code.
 See the example code within `/src` for reference.
 - Add your new method or class to `./src/module.cpp`, and `#include` it at the top
 - Add your new file-to-be-compiled to the list of target sources in `./binding.gyp`
-- Run `make` and see what surprises await on your new journey
+- Run `make` and see what surprises await on your new journey :boat:

 # Code coverage